Millbrook Exchange Park Stream Restoration

 - Clean Water Management Trust Fund

 The purpose of this project is to restore a stream near Perry Creek to improve its function, and provide a better habitat for the aquatic life and plants located in the stream.
-The restoration will use a low-cost and unique design that includes fitting 11 small dams in the stream that will fill in with sediment (i.e. silt, sand, and gravel) over time and raise the stream bed.
+The restoration will use a low-cost and unique design that includes fitting 11 small stone dams in the stream that will fill in with sediment (i.e. silt, sand, and gravel) over time and raise the stream bed.
 This restoration technique will reduce the amount of sediment downstream, transform the energy and flow of the stream, and prevent any further erosion to the stream bank.

 The restoration is being designed and studied through North Carolina State University's Stream Restoration Program to evaluate the benefits of this low-cost method.
-After the small dams are built and the first major rain storms occur, North Carolina State University will determine if the design needs to be adjusted before completing construction.
+After the stone dams are built and the first major rain storms occur, North Carolina State University will determine if the design needs to be adjusted before completing construction.

 The project is being supported through grant funding provided by the Clean Water Management Trust Fund.